 Mediavine is a blog advertising network created by content creators, for content creators.
 They claim that "Mediavine does the heavy lifting so you can focus on what you do best: creating amazing content."

-Mediavine has been around since 2004 and acts as an intermediary entity between content creators and advertisers.
-As we enter 2023, Mediavine represents over 7 websites hosting their blog ads.
+Mediavine has been around since 2004 and acts as an intermediary between content creators and advertisers.
+As we approach 2025, Mediavine represents over 7,000 websites that host their blog ads.

-Here is how they explain what they do “From a strict ad management perspective, we manage your ad server, optimize ad placements, use lead bids, and work directly with advertisers on your behalf. »
+Here is how they explain what they do "From a strictly ad management perspective, we manage your ad server, optimize ad placements, use top-level bidding, and work directly with advertisers on your behalf."

-How to Join the Mediavine Blog Ad Network
+How to sign up for the Mediavine advertising network Blog

 To sign up for Mediavine's blog advertising network, simply complete the application form.
-In the online form request, you will need to answer questions such as "What is your site's URL?" “, “Have you ever made a request to Mediavine for this site before? and "Have you had at least 50 sessions in the last 000 days?" ".
+In the application form, you will need to answer questions such as "What is the URL of your site?", "Have you ever applied to Mediavine for this site before?" and "Have you had at least 50,000 sessions in the last 30 days?".

-Mediavine acknowledged that it has seen a spike in interest in its blog advertising network over the past year.
-So, with the wave of new applicants, they decided to adjust their requirements to reduce the number of new editors they currently accept.
+Mediavine acknowledged that it had seen a surge in interest in its blog advertising network over the past year.
+As a result, with the influx of new applicants, they decided to adjust their requirements to reduce the number of new publishers they currently accept.

-here'explanation they gave to make the onboarding process more selective:
+here'explanation they gave to make the integration process more selective:

-“We want to be able to offer even better support, even more tools, and even better ad performance to Mediavine publishers, and to do that, additional resources must be allocated to our existing publishing base rather than to take on new ones.
-Raising our minimum traffic requirements is one of the easiest ways for us to return to our previous, more sustainable levels of growth. »
+"We want to be able to offer even better support, even more tools, and even better advertising performance to Mediavine publishers, and to do this, additional resources must be allocated to our existing publishing base rather than onboarding new ones.
+Raising our minimum traffic requirements is one of the simplest ways for us to return to our previous, more sustainable levels of growth."

 Previously they required 25 sessions per month, but now they require 50 sessions per month.
 Mediavine also requires this from new publishers: